streamshub/flink-sql-examples/interactive-etl/README.md

 | 2a8c1677c64854482f22ca96295eec65 | CleanedSalesRecordTable |  RUNNING | 2024-10-04T14:02:45.643 |
 +----------------------------------+-------------------------+----------+-------------------------+
 ```

-Or you can look at the Flink UI (which you port-forwarded above) on `localhost:8081`.

 Once you know that is running you can see the cleaned data in Kafka by querying the new output topic: